elastisys/terms/terms-of-service.md

 The Service Fee includes the cost of infrastructure required to run Service Instances and Customer Applications.
 Additional infrastructure used by Customer applications (such as storage for the application, external outbound/inbound network traffic, additional load-balancers, etc.) are added on top of Service Fee.

+Similarly, the infrastructure needed for the platform's internal components, such as logging, monitoring, and vulnerability scanning, are sized to meet the demands of average applications.
+The average needs of applications are calculated based on years worth of data from dozens of production-grade environments.
+To avoid the risk of data loss, applications that have greater than average needs will require a larger infrastructure footprint for the platform's internal components.
+For the Managed Service and as per the responsibility model (see Appendix A2.8 Division of responsibility) Elastisys will scale up that infrastructure.
+The additional costs for this are added to the Service Fee.

 Elastisys reserves the right to modify Service Fees for all Services with a notice period of 30 days.
 Updated Service Fees will override any original Service Fees stated in an Order.